CnCNet/xna-cncnet-client/Docs/Migration-INI.md

 ### Replace binary files

 1. Replace contents of `Resources/Binaries` and `Resources/Compatibility` with new files.
+This directory contains the .NET Framework 4.8 version of the client.
+2. **OPTIONAL** Copy contents of downloaded `BinariesNET8` into a new directory `Resources/BinariesNET8`.
+This directory contains the .NET 8 version of the client.
-2. Replace your launcher executable in root directory (whetever it's called, `YRLauncher.exe`, `MentalOmegaLauncher.exe`, etc.) with version [2.0.7](https://github.com/CnCNet/dta-mg-client-launcher/releases/tag/v2.0.7).
+3. Replace your launcher executable in root directory (whetever it's called, `YRLauncher.exe`, `MentalOmegaLauncher.exe`, etc.) with version [2.0.7](https://github.com/CnCNet/dta-mg-client-launcher/releases/tag/v2.0.7).

 ### Add new assets